XaviGriso/TrueLayer/README.md

 - protect the data behind a VPN
 - hash salt the sensible data
-- implement MFA for login
+- implement MFA to login